 Narcissists lead to believe they have learned from their behaviour know they have hurt you.
 They shall be kinder towards you.
 Unfortunately, whenever they come playing nice, it’s only because they want something from you.

-Yet you still don’t give up, you try and try and try, as though all the manipulation and gaslighting you believe within yourself you are at fault, even though by now your instincts are most likely screaming at you, as you don’t know what they are saying your mind overrides them.
-Still, your mind is talking to you how the narcissist has programmed you to talk to yourself.
-You may fear them, or believe you’re worthless and don’t deserve any better.
+Yet, you still don’t give up.
+You try and try and try, as though all the manipulation and gaslighting you believe within yourself you are at fault, even though by now your instincts are most likely screaming at you, as you don’t know what they are saying, your mind overrides them.
+Still, your mind is talking to you how the narcissist has programmed you to speak to yourself.
+You may fear them or believe you’re worthless and don’t deserve any better.
 You think no one will ever love you, fear of being alone, fear of judgment from others, and that you need to try harder.

 Whatever you do, nothing is good enough, you feel like your getting depressed and going crazy, you may feel like you don’t deserve them, and that no one else will ever care about you or love you as they do, that it’s all your fault they’re not giving you any attention, even tears of pain, heartache and desperation, they just seem to stand almost smirking at you, not that you notice at the time.
 They’ll be telling you.
 “It’s your fault, and you need to sort yourself out.”
 They may even get you to the doctors for antidepressants, and this is only so they can sink you further into depths of despair.

 Your parents are never truly happy for you, always chipping away at something you have or haven’t done, you’re not as successful as they want, you’re not doing the job they wanted you to do, you don’t help them enough, and no matter what you do you feel like you’ve failed them, making you feel a failure within yourself when what you need to do is what makes you happy, the career you want for you, regardless of what they think or say about you.